 DR NIKITA KANANI is a woman on a mission.
 The London-based GP wants to change primary care for the better – and so far, she seems unstoppable.

-She was instrumental in securing £4.5bn of funding for primary and community care, as part of the NHS’s long-term plan for 2023-2024.
+She was instrumental in securing £4.5 billion of funding for primary and community care in 2019, as part of the NHS’s long-term plan for 2023-2024.
 She also negotiated the most substantial changes to the GP contract since 2004, producing a deal to incentivise practices to join networks of 30,000 to 50,000 patients in exchange for various new pots of funding.

 Her passion and leadership led to her appointment as the director of primary care of the NHS in 2018, making history as the first female in the role.